patricklafrance/wmfnext-shell/README.md

 To help with that, the shell comes with a build-in `useAreRemotesReady()` hook.

-The `useAreRemotesReady()` hook takes care of re-rerendering the app once all the remote modules are ready (registered) and return a `boolean` value indicating if the remote applications are ready.
-This is useful as you'll probably want to show a loading indicator while the remote modules registration is pending.
+The `useAreRemotesReady()` hook takes care of re-rendering the application once all the remote modules are ready (registered) and return a `boolean` value indicating if the remote applications are ready.
+This is useful as you'll probably want to show a loading indicator while the remote modules are registering.

 > If you are not using the `useAreRemotesReady()` hook and you need access to the remote modules registration status you can import a `registrationStatus` variable from the `wmfnext-remote-loader` package.

 👉 To fix this, first update the host application `App` component to use the `useAreRemotesReady()` hook.
-Then, use the `boolean` value returned by the hook to conditionally render a loading message.
+Then, use the `boolean` value returned by the hook to conditionally render a loading message:

 ```tsx
 // host - App.tsx